-The Provost leads Chancellery (Academic and International) and is the standing deputy to the Vice Chancellor.
+The Provost leads Chancellery (Academic) and is the standing deputy to the Vice Chancellor.

 Professor Mark Considine

 Professor Considine was appointed as the Provost of the University of Melbourne in 2018.
 In this role, he is Chief Academic Officer and Standing Deputy to the Vice Chancellor.

 Mark Considine is one of Australia’s most respected and highly cited public policy specialists with a career spanning academic research and applied policy work for government and civil society organisations.
 His research areas include governance studies, comparative social policy, employment services, public sector reform, local development, and organisational sociology.
 He is a Fellow of the Institute of Public Administration Australia (Victoria) and the Australian Academy of Social Sciences.
 In 2015 he was awarded a Redmond Barry Distinguished Professorship.

 From 2007 to 2018, Professor Considine was Dean of the Faculty of Arts, a large faculty with approximately 340 academic and 120 professional staff and more than 11,000 students.
 During his leadership, the Faculty has emerged as one of the strongest faculties in the University, with the Bachelor of Arts degree maintaining its position as a highly sought-after undergraduate degree.
 Following a major restructure, the Faculty has also delivered strong growth in its graduate school and carried out a successful building program.